 2. Remove Robots.txt from cPanel

 If you want a more direct approach to manually removing the robots.txt file from your WordPress website, you can use the cPanel.
-All you have to do is log in to your cPanel account using the link provided by your hosting provider.
-Again, you can contact your hosting provider if you don’t have the necessary credentials and details.
+To access your cPanel account, simply log in using the link provided by your hosting provider.
+If you don’t have the necessary credentials and details, you can contact your hosting provider for assistance.

 After logging in to the cPanel, scroll to the Files section and click on File Manager.
 You can now access all the files of your WordPress website.

-Then, navigate to the root directory or “public_html” folder since the robots.txt file is here.
+Then, navigate to the root directory or the “public_html” folder, as the robots.txt file is located here.
 Now, select the robots.txt file and click Delete on the file manager’s menu bar.

 Great!
-Your robots.txt file is now removed from your WordPress website.
+Your robots.txt file has been removed from your WordPress website.

 How to Disable Robots.txt in WordPress?

-The above-mentioned approaches can help you remove the robots.txt file from your WordPress website.
-But it isn’t usually recommended as the file is very important for your SEO.
-So if you want a safer option, you can disable the robots.txt file in your WordPress website.
+The approaches mentioned above can help you remove the robots.txt file from your WordPress website.
+However, it isn’t usually recommended, as the file is crucial for your SEO.
+Therefore, if you prefer a safer option, you can disable the robots.txt file on your WordPress website.

 1. Disable Robots.txt from WordPress Dashboard